The aim of this article is to introduce you to Java multithreading, its principles, advantages and disadvantages.

 – the overhead of context switching between threads is typically less demanding than that between processes.

-– the communication requirements between threads are relatively small
+– the communication requirements between threads are relatively low

 Threads vs Processes

 In a single-threaded environment, only one task can be running at a time.
 An example in Java might be the main() method, where the program flow is executed sequentially.
-In the case of waiting for user input, CPU computation cycles are wasted.
+Waiting for user input wastes CPU cycles.
 However, in a multi-threaded program, the user’s data could be analyzed or checked in the background at such a time.

-Similarly, singlethreaded GUI programs that use the same thread for time-consuming computations on the processor may cause the GUI to freeze during the computation and thus reduce the user experience.
+Similarly, single-threaded GUI programs that use the same thread for time-consuming computations on the processor can cause the GUI to freeze during the computation, reducing the user experience.

 Threads

-A thread in the program is executed sequentially and independently of the others.
-Thus, a number of threads sharing a common address (memory) space can run concurrently during program execution and thus can exchange data.
+A thread in a program is executed sequentially and independently of the others.
+This allows a number of threads that share a common address (memory) space to run concurrently during program execution and exchange data.

 Java threads